Holly Wilson – Marquette Author of The Hundred Steps

-Her husband’s career as a psychiatrist would result in Holly Wilson living in Kansas, Pennsylvania, and New York as well as Traverse City, Michigan, but she always remained close to Marquette as did her children.
-Her daughter, Dr. Mary Helen Martin and her husband Willard Martin, would return to Marquette to live in the family home.
+Her husband’s career as a psychiatrist would result in Holly Wilson living in Kansas, Pennsylvania, and New York as well as Traverse City, Michigan, but she always remained close to Marquette until her death in 1980.
+Her children also stayed connected to Marquette, and her daughter, Dr. Mary Helen Martin, and her husband, Willard Martin, would return to Marquette to live in the family home.
 Dr. Martin served as the Director of Mental Health at Marquette General Hospital for over thirty years.
 She died in 2009.

 More information about other Marquette authors and historical homes can be found in my book My Marquette, available at www.MarquetteFiction.com.Marquette History, Marquette's Historical Homes, Upper Michigan Books and Authors

 This entry was posted on November 13, 2012 at 6:47 pm and is filed under Marquette History, Marquette's Historical Homes, Upper Michigan Books and Authors.
 You can subscribe via RSS 2.0 feed to this post's comments.